Cost Function and Learning Process in Machine Learning

 Slope and intercept

-Suppose we want to estimate a linear function from our historical data coming from a linear equation Y = X + 1 (θ1 = 1 and θ0 = 1).
-Note: we have selected a basic example so learners can follow the process easily.
+Suppose we want to estimate a linear function from our historical data from a linear equation Y = X + 1 (θ1 = 1 and θ0 = 1).
+Note: We selected a basic example so learners can follow the process quickly.

 X = [0,1,2, ...., 50]